8891689/keccak256-avx2/README.md

-# C/C++ High-performance sha3 224 256 384 512 and Keccak-256 AVX2 implementations
+# C/C++ High-performance sha3,224,256,384,512,Keccak-256,md5 AVX2 implementations

-This is a sha3 224 256 384 512 and Keccak-256 hashing library written in C (compatible with C++), designed for extremely fast computations.
+This is a sha3,224,256,384,512,Keccak-256,md5 hashing library written in C (compatible with C++), designed for extremely fast computations.
 It is deeply optimized to take advantage of the AVX2 instruction set in modern CPUs.

 ## Core Advantages